Want to join our team?

 Upper Primary Teacher

 Michelle’s Montessori journey began in Namibia many years ago when she decided to send her children to the local Montessori school.
-She loved the philosophy so much that she soon after completed her training to become a Montessori teacher and taught for many years in Namibia.
+She loved the philosophy so much that she soon after completed her training to become a Montessori teacher and then taught for many years in Namibia.
 The most inspiring part of her job is seeing the children learn and grow, and enjoy their school life – especially over the course of the three years she spends with each child.
-Michelle loves traveling the world and has lived in England, Namibia, as well as Australia.
+Michelle loves travelling the world and has lived in Namibia, England and Australia.
 Her favourite animals are horses and she also loves aardwolves (don’t worry, we had to Google that one as well!).

-Chantal is new to our school and, after working in different industries and jobs, she feels like she has finally landed her dream job at our school!
+After working in different industries and jobs, Chantal feels like she has finally landed her dream job at our school!
 She loves helping students learn and feels she learns so much from the children, as they are so inspiring and knowledgeable.
 Her favourite quote is: “Every child is an artist.” – Pablo Picasso, and we most certainly agree with this statement.
 Chantal is originally from South Africa and, at home with her family, she speaks Afrikaans.
 She has rabbits and enjoys watching movies and documentaries.